jostmey/MaxSnippetModel/README.md

 The main idea is to score every snippet by its biochemical features with a dectector function and to aggregate the scores into a single value that can represent a diagnosis.
 Because only a handful of snippets are expected to have a high score in patients with a disease, we aggregate the scores together by taking the maximum score.
 The maximum score is then used to predict the probability that a patient has a positive diagnosis (a high score would suggest a positive diagnosis, no high scores would suggest a negative diagnosis).
 The parameters of the detector function are fitted by maximizing the log-likelihood (minimizing the cross-entropy error) that each diagnosis is correct.

-The model is fitted to the training data using gradient descent-based optimization techniques.
+The model is fitted to the training data using gradient based optimization techniques.
 First, initial values are randomly drawn for each parameter.
-Then 2,500 steps of gradient descent-based optimization are used to find a locally optimal fit to the data.
+Then 2,500 steps of gradient based optimization are used to find a locally optimal fit to the data.
 We find that the fitting procedure must be repeated hundreds of thousands of times to find a good fit to the training data.

 For a complete description of this work, see our publication: